 First things first.
 What is civil war?
-I have seen it described variously as “armed conflict between sovereign and/or nonsovereign combatants within a single sovereign territory.”
-Or as a “sustained military combat, primarily internal, resulting in at least 1000 battle-field deaths per year.”
+I have seen it described variously as “armed conflict between sovereign and/or nonsovereign combatants within a single sovereign territory” or as a “sustained military combat, primarily internal, resulting in at least 1000 battle-field deaths per year”.
 The Romans gave civil war its name.
-Bellum civile.
-A war against cives.
-Or fellow-citizens.
-Fought within the city.
-Or civitas.
-Interestingly the Geneva Conventions do not specifically define civil war.
-They instead describe a criteria for acts qualifying as “armed conflict not of an international character.”
+Bellum civile, a war against cives, or fellow-citizens, fought within the city, or civitas.
+Interestingly the Geneva Conventions do not specifically define civil war, instead describing a criteria for acts qualifying as “armed conflict not of an international character”.
 Their criteria includes.

 1. The party in revolt must be in possession of a part of the national territory.

 2. The insurgent civil authority must exercise de facto authority over the population within the determinate portion of the national territory.